 - Right to data portability – the right to request a copy of all one’s personal data in a readable format

-- Right to object – the right to opt out of or object to any unauthorized use of personal data, such as for marketing purposes
+- Right to object – the right to opt out of or object to certain uses of personal data, such as for marketing purposes

 - Right to object to automated processing – the right to object to an automated decision that is made using one’s personal data